-You cannot pre-qualify for an Amazon Credit Card.
-Neither the Amazon Visa Credit Card nor the Amazon Store Card offers pre-qualification.
+You cannot pre-qualify for the Amazon.com Credit Card.
+Neither the Amazon.com Credit Card nor the Amazon.com Store Card offers pre-qualification.
+Anyone interested in applying will have to do so without the benefit of checking for pre-approval beforehand.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.